jdtsmith/kind-icon/README.md

 ### Colors

-If you don't like the default colors used to go along with the icons, you can customize the associated face, choose another, or build your own.
+If you don't like the default colors used to go along with the icons, you can customize the associated face, choose another pre-existing face, or substitute your own face.
 You can also change how the background color is displayed.

-**Foreground color:**
+#### Foreground color

-Icon foreground colors are matched by default to the default colors in programming modes (variables, function names, etc.).
+Icon foreground colors are matched in the default mapping to the face colors used by font-lock in programming modes (variables, function names, etc.).
 This gives consistency with in-buffer highlighting.
 These colors are taken from the `:face` mapping's `:foreground` color.
-If no `:face` is set, the foreground is taken from `kind-icon-default-face` foreground, or, as a backup the default frame foreground.
+If no `:face` is set, the foreground is taken from `kind-icon-default-face` foreground, or, as a backup, the default frame foreground.

-**Background color:**
+#### Background color

-By default, `kind-icon` creates a blended background color that is a mix of a bit of the foreground color and the background.
+By default, `kind-icon` creates a _blended_ background color that is a mix of a bit of the foreground color and the normal completion background.
 Note that if your completion UI uses a different background color from your normal buffer, you should configure the face it uses in `kind-icon-default-face`.
-If you turn off `kind-icon-blend-background`, `kind-icon` will use both the foreground _and_ background from the configured `:face` for each kind, allowing you to configure arbitrary colors.
+If you turn off `kind-icon-blend-background`, `kind-icon` will use both the foreground _and_ (if set) background from the configured `:face` for each kind, allowing you to configure arbitrary colors.

 ### Icons

 Check the [material icon library](https://materialdesignicons.com) for the icons you can use, more than 6,500 of them!
 All you need to "use" an icon is its name.
 The easiest approach is to `M-x customize-variable kind-icon-mapping`, find the kind you are interested in, and change its icon.
 Hit the `Preview` button and check the message buffer to confirm it's the icon you were after, and Apply your changes.

 **Note that `svg-lib`, which `kind-icon` uses, downloads and caches icons, by default in `.emacs.d/.cache/svg-lib/`.**  If no network connection is present, and the icon has not been cached on disk, the short-text is used as a backup.

 And yes, you can use **any icons**!